0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 So don't you ever stop (How you love)
 ```

-Yet again, another first occurrence of a theme of the album occurs: the difficulty of leaving such a
+Yet again, another first occurrence of a theme of the album occurs: the difficulty of leaving behind an abusive relationship.
+The protagonist, after such a long time, is starting to debate on giving up on the remaining feelings he has for the abuser and to move on.
+However, the background voice of his mind immediately pulls him back into the cycle.
+He yearns for love as the manifestation of his abuser orders him to show how much he loves her.
+After she is almost gone, the protagonist still feels a duty to listen to her every command; even if that command is one that he made up in his head.

 - Here, the narrator wants to give up, however, at the slight talking of his abuser in the back of his mind, he immediately gives back into begging for the cycle to continue